 In a Dark Dark Wood Review, Ruth Ware style of writing is similar to the Agatha Christie’s.
 As we are familiar with Christie’s style.
 In a Dark, Dark Wood, the author brings unfortunate characters on the same ground; the reader develops deep in the story out of curiosity.

 In a Dark, Dark Wood, I notice that all friends are so young perhaps, that is why they are unable to handle the situation.
-The author’s aim seems to focus
+The author’s aim seems to focus on the

 In a Dark, Dark Wood Review, it is shown that the character of Flo can’t be understood, as I couldn’t.
 She seems to me as a mysterious character.
 Her intimacy with Clare is perhaps lesbian.
 Her character remains suspected throughout the story.
 Ruth depicts the story of